Malpractice insurance designed for today's dentist.

 Malpractice is a professional breach of duty resulting in an injury to a patient.
 This may occur when you render — or fail to render — professional services, or fail to act in a manner consistent with the established standard of care.
 The more you understand about the concept of malpractice and how it is proven, the better equipped you will be to manage malpractice issues.
 It's important to take preventative measures wherever possible.

 - How to avoid lawsuits and limit damages

 - What you can do to be proactive

 - What to do if you expect a lawsuit

 - Having informed consent, prior to treatment.
 Check out a sample consent form.

-Malpractice Insurance is underwritten by Zurich Insurance Company Ltd. CDSPI Malpractice Insurance is offered in all provinces and territories except Alberta, Ontario and Quebec.
+Malpractice Insurance is underwritten by Zurich Insurance Company Ltd (Canadian Branch).
+CDSPI Malpractice Insurance is offered in all provinces and territories except Alberta, Ontario and Quebec.
 Excess Malpractice Insurance is offered to dentists licensed to practice in the province of Alberta or Ontario, who are a member of their provincial dental association and have their primary mandatory malpractice insurance directly from their provincial regulatory body.